-- Administrator or designee signals evacuation or alarm bell rings. - ❖ With staff supervision, students quickly exit the classroom and WALK in orderly lines. - Students evacuate the building by designated routes to Incident Command Center. - Main Campus OCSA parking lot next to OCEAA's building.
+- ❖ Administrator or designee signals evacuation or alarm bell rings. - ❖ With staff supervision, students quickly exit the classroom and WALK in orderly lines. - Students evacuate the building by designated routes to Incident Command Center. - Main Campus OCSA parking lot next to OCEAA's building.
 See evacuation maps in Appendices for routes and location. - ➤ Annex Campus Parking lot next to Annex building.
-See evacuation map for routes and location. - ❖ DO NOT USE ELEVATORS - ❖ Teachers: - Take your EMERGENCY BACKPACKS with rosters, RED/GREEN SIGNS and attendance sheets with you. - > Check that all students are out of the classroom. - > Check that all exits are clear. - ➤ Close the classroom door.
+See evacuation map for routes and location. - ❖ DO NOT USE ELEVATORS - Support students with disabilities with special assistance needed to safely exit the building - Teachers: - ➤ Take your EMERGENCY BACKPACKS with rosters, RED/GREEN SIGNS and attendance sheets with you. - > Check that all students are out of the classroom. - > Check that all exits are clear. - ➤ Close the classroom door.
 DO NOT LOCK (Later entry may be required.)
 Lock Block on the door should be on. - Students stand in assigned class lines. - ❖ Teacher takes roll and accounts for each child.
 The first student in the class line will hold the RED/GREEN SIGN (except for the TK/K grades; teachers will do this) so the Registrar can do a student count at the Incident Command Center (OCSA parking lot at Main, parking lot next to Annex campus). - Students in classrooms other than their own are to remain with that class until given permission by both teachers to rejoin their class. - Students remain standing in orderly and quiet lines (Voice Level 1) until the all clear signal is given by an administrator or designee.